Last night I made my first vision board!

 - Embrace the current moment I am living

 When making your own vision board, I recommend doing whatever makes the most sense for your life.
-If you’re in a stable position maybe a year ahead for goals is helpful.
-But if you’re like me and you’re not really sure where your other sock is, let alone what you’re doing tomorrow, maybe stick with a month.
+If you’re in a stable position, yearly goals may be more helpful.
+If you’re like me and you’re not really sure where your other sock is, let alone what you’re doing tomorrow, maybe stick with a month.

-I simply used my bullet journal because I really wanted to put it is use.
-You can re-purpose any type of book for your vision board!
+I used my bullet journal but, you can re-purpose any type of book for your vision board!

 I hope everyone has a beautiful weekend filled with rainbows, love, and maybe some eco-friendly crafting!